Alex Winter's long quest to pay tribute to rock legend Frank Zappa with new documentary

-HOLLYWOOD -- Alex Winter made a name for himself playing "Bill" in "Bill and Ted's Excellent Adventure."
-But besides being an actor, Winter is also an accomplished director...and the man behind the new critically-acclaimed new documentary, "Zappa."
+HOLLYWOOD, LOS ANGELES -- Alex Winter made a name for himself playing "Bill" in "Bill and Ted's Excellent Adventure."
+But besides being an actor, Winter is also an accomplished director - and the man behind the new critically-acclaimed new documentary, "Zappa."

 "I grew up a fan of him as both a musical artist and as kind of cultural icon," said Winter.